Working towards a fixed connection between the Fosen Peninsula and Trondheim

 Communication framework and traffic

-Recently ferry prices and tolls may have influenced the growth of traffic.
-But there are more fundamental challenges.
-Today two ferry connections serve the Fosen peninsula, Fv 715 Flakk-Rørvik and Fv 710 Brekstad-Valset.
-Both clearly represent a communication framework for population growth, business travels and leisure activities.
-This is inhibitory and leads to greater development elsewhere.
-For example, there is a great deal of pressure along the Orkanger-Trondheim-Stjørdal axis.
+In recent times, ferry prices and tolls may have affected the growth in Fosen traffic somewhat, but development over time indicates more fundamental challenges.
+The two ferry connections that serve Fosen today, Fv 715 Flakk-Rørvik and Fv 710 Brekstad-Valset, clearly represent a communication framework for the population, business and leisure that is so inhibiting that development takes place elsewhere.
+Today there is great pressure along the Orkanger-Trondheim-Stjørdal axis.

 From tunnel to floating construction

-The result of the work was presented at the International Conference Strait Crossings 2013 in Bergen 16-19.
+The results of the work were presented at the international conference Strait Crossings 2013 in Bergen 16-19.
 June 2013.
-Posts and presentations are available in the Proceedings from the conference, published under the Norwegian Public Roads Administration Report, Report No. 231 at www.vegvesen.no.
+Posts and presentations are available in Proceedings from the conference, published under the Norwegian Public Roads Administration’s reports, report no. 231 at www.vegvesen.no.

 Technically possible and economically feasible

-Conclusions by Rambøll states the Trondheimsfjord crossing is technically possible and economically feasible if a toll period is longer than 20 years.
-Furthermore they point out that the financing capacity of the project will be strongly affected by potentially increased settlement at Fosen.
+The conclusions after Ramboll’s work were clear.
+Both that it is technically possible and that it can be financially feasible if a toll period is extended beyond the 20 years that are typical of ferry replacement projects today.
+It was further pointed out that the financing ability of the project would be strongly affected by increased settlement at Fosen.

 Since the previous work, a lot has happened around fjord crossings.
 This applies first and foremost to technical solutions and effects on society.